zsdonghao/pybluez/README.md

 ### Notes

-- BLE only support Linux
+- BLE only support Linux, for Windows, use pygatt?